 Chickpea and Vegetable Casserole Recipe – Lebanese Special

-Chickpea and Vegetable Casserole is a nourishing and comforting meal that blends tender chickpeas with a variety of vegetables, all baked in a savory, herb-laced sauce.
-Ideal for a wholesome weeknight dinner or as a satisfying meal prep choice, this hearty casserole provides a flavorful way to incorporate both vegetables and plant-based protein into your diet.
+The Chickpea and Vegetable Casserole is a nourishing Lebanese dish that combines tender chickpeas with a variety of vegetables, all baked in a savory, herb-laced sauce.
+This hearty casserole provides a flavorful way to incorporate both vegetables and plant-based protein into your diet.
+Ideal for a wholesome weeknight dinner or as a satisfying meal prep choice, it offers a comforting and filling meal that’s both nutritious and delicious.

 • Prep Time10 min